vip-v2a/shortener/README.md

 load_dotenv()
 TOKEN = os.getenv('BITLY_TOKEN')
 ```
-A CLI interface dotenv is also included, which helps you manipulate the `.env` file without manually opening it.
+A CLI interface dotenv is also included, which helps you manipulate the `.env` file without manually opening it:
 ```
 $ pip install "python-dotenv[cli]"
 $ dotenv set USER=foo